-Building codes are recognized as an effective way to move the market towards more efficient buildings.
-Several states have energy efficiency programs that are designed to influence the building energy code and allow the utility administering the program to claim savings through market transformation (MT) initiatives.
+Building codes are recognized as an effective way to move the market towards more energy efficient buildings.
+Several states have energy efficiency programs that are designed to influence the building energy code and allow the utility administering the program to claim savings through Market Transformation Initiatives (MTI).
 California utilities have been actively influencing codes and standards since the late 1990s.
 States that have more recently developed code programs include Arizona, Massachusetts, Rhode Island and Vermont.

-Illinois utilities currently can claim energy savings for incentivizing new construction buildings to be built beyond current energy code.
+Illinois utilities currently can claim energy savings for incentivizing new construction buildings to be built beyond current existing energy code requirements.
 The claimed savings are based on the baseline of the base energy code.
-IfI a municipality adopted stretch energy code, , a utility could provide program support to assist the building community or code officials but would not be able to claim savings for helping meet the mandated stretch energy code.
+Absent a new approach to credit utilities for code advancement, if a municipality were to adopt a stretch energy code—a locally mandated code or alternative compliance path that requires a higher level of energy efficiency than the adopted base code--a utility could provide program support to assist the building community or code officials but would not be able to claim savings for helping meet the mandated stretch energy code under a traditional resource acquisition evaluation framework.

-Recognizing that utilities are well-positioned to provide support for municipalities to advance stretch codes and support code compliance, this documentprovidinging the evaluation pathways and methods for utilities to claim savings for stretch code advancement and support.
+Recognizing that utilities are well-positioned to provide support for municipalities to advance stretch codes and support code compliance, this document provides the evaluation pathways and methods for utilities to claim savings for stretch code advancement and support under a market transformation evaluation framework.

+<ADD SENTENCE ON TWO METHODS OF EVALUATION> Structure of this document and the two evaluation methods.

 Applying a Market Transformation Framework

 Stretch code programs will be evaluated under the MT framework and approach.
-MT initiatives are intended to make changes in the market over time with the goal of lasting market change.
+Attachment C of the Illinois TRM defines market transformation (MT) as the strategic process of intervening in a market to create lasting change that results in the accelerated adoption of energy efficient products, services, and practices.
+MTIs are intended to make changes in the market over time with the goal of lasting market change.
 Advancing a code change or stretch code adoption, rather than waiting for market adoption of a particular technology or product, is considered market transformation.

-Additionally, eenergyeenergy code compliance support programs play an essential role in stretch code advancement MT initiatives.
+Additionally, energy code compliance support programs play an essential role in stretch code advancement MTIs.
 If a stretch code policy has low compliance rates, the expected market change may not be as lasting or as penetrating as hoped, and there is little gained in updating the code to new efficiency levels or including more efficient technologies.
 Compliance support programs can address the shortcomings of low compliance rates and ensure that savings are achieved through building energy codes.
 They also provide important infrastructure to code officials and the building community to ensure a lasting and significant impact.

 Stretch Codes Paths in Illinois

 A stretch code, also known as a “reach code,” is a locally mandated code or alternative compliance path that requires a higher level of energy efficiency or sustainability than the adopted base code.
-There are several ways that Illinois municipalities can move forward with adopting stretch codes, described below.
+There are several ways that Illinois municipalities can move forward with adopting stretch codes, as described below.

 CEJA Stretch Code